LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 a RAJA template method or class to specialize its behavior.
-Typically, the policy indicates which programming model back-end to use and sometimes provides additional information about the execution pattern, such as number of CUDA threads per threadblock, whether execution is synchronous or asynchronous, etc.
+Typically, the policy indicates which programming model back-end to use and sometimes provides additional information about the execution pattern, such as number of CUDA threads per thread block, whether execution is synchronous or asynchronous, etc.

 As RAJA functionality is expanded, new policies will be added and some may